AI-sandbox/neural-admixture/README.md

 ## Experiments replication

 The datasets _All-Chms_, _Chm-22_ and _Chm-22-Sim_ used in the Experiments section of the article can be found in [figshare](https://doi.org/10.6084/m9.figshare.19387538.v1).
 For descriptions of the datasets, please refer to the corresponding section in the paper.
+The exact hyperparameters used in the experiments to allow replication can be found in Appendix B of the article.

 ## Demo